sanketss84/sanketss84.github.io/articles/20230314-how-to-approach-obsidian.md

 [Link notes - Obsidian Help](https://help.obsidian.md/Getting+started/Link+notes)

 ### templates
-templates is one more powerful feature which can help you a lot. lets say you create a note and for every note you create your add in a specific text snippet or metadata up top.
+templates is one more powerful feature which can help you a lot. lets say you create a note and for every note you create your add in a specific text snippet or metadata up top and you manually type this every single time then with the help of obsidian templates you can automate this.

 for example